opvious/sdk.py/docs/transformations.rst

 .. warning::
   Transformations in this subsection are still WIP and will be available soon.

-.. autoclass:: opvious.OmitConstraints
+.. autoclass:: opvious.transformations.OmitConstraints
    :noindex:
    :members:
    :show-inheritance:

-.. autoclass:: opvious.OmitObjectives
+.. autoclass:: opvious.transformations.OmitObjectives
    :noindex:
    :members:
    :show-inheritance: